richdata/Getting-And-Cleaning-Data-Class-Project---Oct2014/README.md

 - stripping out any column that have mean or std in the column hame and
 - performing the mean funciton on those remaining columns usinng the aggregate command for a by subject by activity table.

 This final table is saved as it's owns tidy dataset called: [tidydata.txt](data/tidydata.txt).
-See the [CodeBook](CodeBook.md) for details on the variables and transformations applied.
+See the [CodeBook](CodeBook.md) for details on the variables, input datasets and transformations applied.

 **NOTE:** A quick inspection of the column names indicated mean was found as mean and Mean in the column heads.
 Just to be safe, I used all combinations of upper and lower case to make up mean (e.g. MeAn) and std (e.g. sTd).
 This is probably overkill, but what the heck.

-## Datasets
+## Output Datasets

 The [Data folder](data)  in this repository contains these 4 files:
   1. [all_dataset.csv](data/all_dataset.csv) - the combined dataset with both train and test data included in it.
 It also contains the subject and activity columns added to it